-In this article we will describe how to use the text auto-replacement feature in ApexSQL Complete.
+In this article, the use of text auto-replacement feature in ApexSQL Complete will be described.

-ApexSQL Complete’s text auto-replacement feature allows you to speed up your coding assigning an auto-replacement token, for common typing mistakes (e.g. Adress -&rt; Address), your frequently used SQL commands (e.g. CREATE TABLE), frequently used objects etc. Note these are case sensitive.
+ApexSQL Complete’s text auto-replacement feature allows users to speed up coding assigning and auto-replacement token, for common typing mistakes (e.g. Adress -&rt; Address), frequently used SQL commands (e.g. Create table), frequently used objects, etc. Note these are case sensitive.

-You can also enable the auto-replacement feature by pressing the Ctrl+Shift+Alt+J shortcut.
+The auto-replacement feature can be enabled by pressing the Ctrl+Shift+Alt+J shortcut.

 Creating and managing auto-replacements

-To customize your auto-replacements you can use the Shift+Alt+R shortcut, or choose the Manage auto-replacements command under the ApexSQL Complete menu:
+To customize auto-replacements use the Shift+Alt+R shortcut, or choose the Manage auto-replacements command under the ApexSQL Complete menu:

-In the Manage auto-replacements dialog you can add new, edit, or delete an existing auto-replacing token by selecting the token in the dialog and clicking the New, Edit, or the Delete button.
+In the Manage auto-replacements window, it can be added new, edited or deleted an existing auto-replacing token by selecting the token in the window and clicking the New, Edit, or the Delete button.

-To edit an existing auto-replacement token, select the token in the dialog edit and click the Save button.
+To edit an existing auto-replacement token, select the token in the window edit and click the Save button.

 Assign auto-replacement to a database object

-You can assign an auto-replacement token to an object in a database.
-Select an object in the Object Explorer pane and right click, and from the ApexSQL Complete context menu, select the Assign auto-replacement command to open the Auto-replacement dialog:
+An auto-replacement token can be assigned to an object in a database.
+Select an object in the Object Explorer or Server Explorer pane, right click it, and from the ApexSQL Complete context menu, select the Assign auto-replacement command to open the Auto-replacement window:

-In the Auto-replacement dialog object’s name will be automatically inserted in the With field:
+In the Auto-replacement window object’s name will be automatically inserted in the With field: